-Unfortunately, for many of us, whether we work out or not, we’re spending relatively equal parts of our days on our rear ends — in the car, at our desks, on the couch, you name it.
-Research from Northwestern University shows that women who regularly exercise spend just as much time sitting as do women who are inactive.
-And a 2015 meta-analysis published in the Annals of Internal Medicine found that time spent sitting, regardless of exercise, is associated with an increased risk of all-cause mortality, heart disease, cancer and Type 2 diabetes.
+For many of us, whether we work out or not, we’re spending relatively equal parts of our days on our rear ends — in the car, at our desks, on the couch, you name it.
+Research from Northwestern University shows women who regularly exercise spend just as much time sitting as inactive women.
+And a meta-analysis published in the Annals of Internal Medicine found time spent sitting, regardless of exercise, is associated with an increased risk of all-cause mortality, heart disease, cancer and Type 2 diabetes.

 So, is there any way to counter the ill effects of sitting?
 Or are we doomed?

-For instance, a 2015 Circulation review of 12 studies involving more than 370,000 men and women found that those who followed the AHA’s 30-minute daily guidelines were associated with “modest reductions” in heart failure risk.
-However, those who spent two and four times that amount enjoyed a “substantial risk reduction” of 20% and 35%, respectively.
+For instance, a 2015 Circulation review of 12 studies involving more than 370,000 men and women found those who followed the AHA’s 30-minute daily guidelines were associated with “modest reductions” in heart failure risk.
+However, those who spent 2 and 4 times that amount enjoyed a “substantial risk reduction” of 20% and 35%, respectively.
 Basically, the more you move, the less risk your desk job poses to your health.

-Meanwhile, a 2016 study of more than 1 million adults published in The Lancet found that exercising one hour for every eight hours spent sitting results in a significant reduction — and in some cases, elimination — in the risk of death from heart disease, diabetes and some cancers associated with sitting.
+Meanwhile, a 2016 study of more than 1 million adults published in The Lancet found exercising 1 hour for every 8 hours spent sitting results in a significant reduction — and in some cases, elimination — in the risk of death from heart disease, diabetes and some cancers associated with sitting.

 The news gets better: Fortunately for all of the time-strapped people out there, that hour per day doesn’t have to happen in one chunk.
 You can spread it out, according to researchers: in the gym, at the office, on the way to pick your kids up from school, anywhere.

-Here are five tips to help you exercise your way out of the negative effects of sitting, no matter how many hours you spend each day on your rear end:
+Here are five tips to help you exercise your way out of the adverse effects of sitting, no matter how many hours you spend each day on your rear end:

 “What do 90% of exercise machines have in common?
 They place the exerciser in a seated position,” Russ says.
 He recommends swapping out exercise machine workouts for functional free-weight workouts centered around basic human movement patterns like the squat, deadlift, lunge, pull and rotate.

 “If you sit at a desk from 9 a.m. to 5 p.m., try to move every hour throughout the day,” says Tonya Dugger, an American Council on Exercise-certified trainer and group fitness manager at Equinox in Chicago.
-She notes that moving even two to three minutes every hour can get blood moving to keep your body healthy.
-Try downloading an app that lets you set it so that every hour, your screen dims, a “break” theme appears and you’re encouraged to get up.
-Try performing one round of a body-weight circuit in your cubicle every hour.
-(We promise that you won’t get too sweaty.)
+She notes that moving even 2–3 minutes every hour can get the blood moving to keep your body healthy.
+Try downloading an app that lets you set it so that every hour, your screen dims, a “break” theme appears, and you’re encouraged to get up.
+Try performing one round of a bodyweight circuit in your cubicle every hour.
+(We promise you won’t get too sweaty.)